Fracture toughness: Crack deflection toughening

-Model
+Faber–Evans model

-A mechanics of materials model, introduced by Katherine Faber and Anthony G. Evans, has been developed a to predict the increase in fracture toughness in ceramics due to crack deflection around second-phase particles that are prone to microcracking in a matrix.
+A mechanics of materials model, introduced by Katherine Faber and Anthony G. Evans, has been developed to predict the increase in fracture toughness in ceramics due to crack deflection around second-phase particles that are prone to microcracking in a matrix.
 The model takes into account the particle morphology, aspect ratio, spacing, and volume fraction of the second phase, as well as the reduction in local stress intensity at the crack tip when the crack is deflected or the crack plane bows.
 The actual crack tortuosity is obtained through imaging techniques, allowing the deflection and bowing angles to be directly input into the model.

 The resulting increase in fracture toughness is then compared to that of a flat crack through the plain matrix.
 The magnitude of the toughening is determined by the mismatch strain caused by thermal contraction incompatibility and the microfracture resistance of the particle/matrix interface.
 This toughening becomes noticeable when there is a narrow size distribution of particles that are appropriately sized.
 Researchers typically accept the findings of Faber's analysis, which suggest that deflection effects in materials with roughly equiaxial grains may increase the fracture toughness by about twice the grain boundary value.